-A stroll in Downtown Montreal with a few stops in "le Vieux-Montréal" and in "le Vieux-Port" both in the Ville-Marie borough.
+A summer photos 6 stroll in Downtown Montreal with a few stops in "le Vieux-Montréal" and "le Vieux-Port" both in the Ville-Marie borough.

 Montreal business district has always been located within the limits of the Ville-Marie borough.
 A financial center that, in the past, occupied large areas along the Saint-Lawrence River and on rue Saint-Jacques also called St-James Street also called "la rue des banques".